Advancing bold efforts to win justice

-Established in 1935 at the bequest of California business leader Max L. Rosenberg, since our founding we have provided close to 2,800 grants totaling nearly $80 million to regional, statewide and national organizations advocating for racial and economic justice throughout California.
+Established in 1935 at the bequest of California business leader Max L. Rosenberg, for more than 80 years we have provided close to 3,000 grants totaling nearly $90 million to regional, statewide and national organizers and advocates who are making freedom and opportunity for all possible.

-From our early work supporting efforts on behalf of Japanese American families returning from internment camps to our most recent initiatives to reform the state’s approach to criminal justice and public safety, our aim has remained consistent: to change the odds so that all Californians can thrive in our democracy and economy.
+From our early work supporting Japanese American families returning from internment camps to our most recent initiatives to end mass incarceration, our aim has remained consistent: to support transformational leaders taking bold risks to secure justice for all Californians.

-Today, through our Leading Edge Fund, we continue to support brave and bold leaders who are on the leading edge of confronting racial and economic injustice.
-Our current focus is on ending over-incarceration and undoing the impacts of the broken criminal justice system on our communities, transforming inhumane and destructive immigration policies, stopping the exploitation of low-wage and immigrant workers, tackling child poverty, and strengthening civil rights advocacy in California.
+Today, through our Leading Edge Fund, we continue to support courageous and innovative leaders who are at the forefront of confronting racial and economic injustice.
+Through our core grantmaking, we currently focus on ending mass incarceration, transforming inhumane and destructive immigration policies, stopping the exploitation of low-wage and immigrant workers, tackling child poverty, and strengthening civil rights advocacy in California.

-We invest in regional and statewide campaigns; policy advocacy; power building and community organizing; and innovative and risky ideas.
-We also amplify our grantees’ work through communications and convenings to reach stakeholders, and partner with colleagues in philanthropy to leverage grantmaking and increase collective impact.
+We also amplify our grant partners’ work through communications and convenings and partner with colleagues in philanthropy to leverage grantmaking and increase collective impact.